 You are allowed up to three unexcused absences.
 Beginning with the fourth unexcused absence, each unexcused absence will result in the loss of five points on your overall point total for this course at the end of the semester.
 Any class activities and assignments missed during an unexcused absence cannot be made up.
-An absence will be considered "excused" only after an official document has been presented (for example, a doctor's note) that enables the instructor to verify the absence as excused; that notification must be presented for verification either in advance of the absence or by the end of the second working day after the absence.
+An absence will be considered excused only after an official document, such as a doctor's note, has been presented that enables the instructor to verify the absence as excused.
+The official document must be presented for verification either in advance of the absence or by the end of the second working day after the absence.
 At the end of the semester, excuses offered for classes missed during the semester will not be accepted.